-Employers who submit forms UC-30 of UC-30H are required to list the name, Social Security number, and gross wages paid for each employee on the Form.
+Employers are required to list the name, Social Security number, and gross wages paid for each employee on the Form.
 Forms with incomplete, inaccurate or missing information will be rejected.
 Rejected Forms will be subject to penalty and interest charges, if not corrected and submitted by the due date (see "Making Corrections" below for more details).